 People considered important to Britain have been remembered at the National Portrait Gallery ever since the very first painting of Shakespeare was purchased in the 1850s.
 Meet the important royal, political, scientific and cultural figures who have shaped the British character.

-Two of my most popular talks at the Gallery include:
+My most popular tours at the Gallery include:

 *The life of Winston Churchill – explore the life of our great wartime leader through his portraits and those of his family, colleagues and friends.
 A great man, as he said of himself: “We are all worms, but I do believe that I am a glow worm”